 I was going to post the entire transcript from the article but it's long AF.
 If you want to read it www.washingtonpost.com/sports/highschools/meet-the-texas-wrestler-who-won-a-girls-state-title-his-name-is-mack/2017/02/25/982bd61c-fb6f-11e6-be05-1a3817ac21a5_story.html?utm_term=.8c9c6c58ab2d

 The transgender line is a tricky one to toe, but I'll try to do my best here.

-My main takeaway from this story however is this?
+My main takeaway from this story, however, is this.

 Why the fuck does Texas have girls wrestling as a sport?

-To me wrestling is a sport for people who didn't play real sports, very similar to cross country in that sense.
+To me, wrestling is a sport for people who didn't play real sports, very similar to cross country in that sense.
 Sorry to my friends that wrestled in high school.
-Doesn't mean I don't like or respect you, I just think wrestling is gross and stupid.
+That doesn't mean I don't like or respect you; I just think wrestling is gross and stupid.
 Wrestling is for dudes who are 5 foot 1 that are too short to play real sports.
 Wrestlers will talk about the history of it and how that makes it great.
 I'm calling bullshit.
-Yeah it's one of the oldest "sports" going, but that's just because it started before the wheel was invented so of course balls weren't invented yet either.
-Over time technology gets better and people advance.
-People don't drive horse and buggies anymore for a reason.
-Transportation improved.
+Yeah, it's one of the oldest "sports" going, but that's just because it started before the wheel was invented, so of course, balls weren't around either (with all due respect to Mack).
+Over time technology got better, and people advanced.
+People don't drive horses and buggies anymore for the same reason; transportation improved.
 Same with sports.
-As soon as we figured out you can throw, catch, hit, kick, shoot etc a ball wrestling should've fallen to the wayside.
+As soon as we figured out you can throw, catch, hit, kick, shoot, etc., a ball; wrestling should've fallen to the wayside.